barnabym/nfttimeline/README.md

 August 2017 - Decentraland - sells land tokens? (not NFT but where NFTs will be used subsequently)

+December 28th, 2017 - OpenSea - of the first decentralized exchange and marketplace for digital collectibles.

 # 2018

 January 2018 - Rare Art Festival and Auction of Homer Rare Pepe - sold for 38,500 dollars - first major NFT sale - https://www.vice.com/en/article/ev57p4/i-went-to-the-first-live-auction-for-rare-pepes-on-the-blockchain